SwipedOn Workplace Sign In Sytem

 • There are no suggestions because the search field is empty.

-How a Visitor Management System Can Improve Safety & Security for Your Food Facility
+How Visitor Management Improves Safety & Security for Food Facilities

 As a food manufacturer, it’s no longer enough to convince your consumers that your products are delicious.
 First and foremost, you have to convince them that your products are safe.
 This was echoed at the 2019 Global Food Safety Conference, which revealed that food safety remains the top priority among 90% of food manufacturers.
 This is in line with the recent WHO findings that 10% of the global population will fall ill to food-borne diseases, which kill 33 million people every year.